-- Expect the topic to stir powerful emotions, and be attentive to the human and emotional toll the tragedy is taking and the impact of information disseminated by you and others.
+- Expect the topic to stir powerful emotions.
+Be attentive to the human and emotional toll taken by the event (especially if tragic) and the impact of information disseminated by you and others.
 Although your objective may be to discuss the situation analytically, you can’t expect students to check their emotional responses at the door.

 - Give students an opportunity to respond privately to the emotional impact of images and information (for example through writing) before moving on to process that information analytically.

 - Urge students to speak for themselves and listen to each other, taking care to respect each other and the value of constructive discussion.
-(You might want to refer to your section’s guidelines for discussion, or set up specific guidelines for this particular discussion before it begins.)
+(You might want to refer to your section’s community agreements, or set up specific guidelines for this particular discussion before it begins.)
 Understand that students will have varying reactions to the discussion, and some will prefer to remain silent.